nworku00/solo-react/README.md

 ## The Play List
-This app has game search funcitonality, you can then add those games to your "Play List", and/or to your "Completed List", then rate those games
+This app has game search funcitonality, you can then add those games to your "Play List", and/or to your "Completed List", then rate those games.

 This app is for people who have multiple games across multiple systems and those who have an issue with starting tons of games and never finishing them
 ### Api
 Video Game Database API